thomhastings/flipdate/README.md

 The included repositories can be updated by running the command `git submodule update --remote`.

 ## update-flipper.sh
 This will update the included repositories using the command described above, and copy the contents of each to `flipper-root`, the contents of which should then be copied via drag'n'drop over a typically formatted Flipper SD card filesystem.
-(For speed plug in the SD card directly, don't use qFlipper, it takes forever.)
 _TODO: Automatically mount and copy contents to a correctly formatted Flipper Zero microSD card, merging folders and skipping where appropriate._

 #### Disclaimer